How to Create Online Community Guidelines - Personify

 14.5 Data Fabrication and Falsification

-Manuscripts that include fabricated or falsified experimental results, including the manipulation of images, will incur sanctions for data fabrication and falsification.
+Manuscripts that include fabricated or falsified experimental results, including the manipulation of digital images, will incur sanctions for data fabrication and falsification.

 14.6 Improper Author Contribution or Attribution